crossbario/autobahn-python/doc/websocket/programming.rst

 * checking the origin of the WebSocket request
 * negotiate WebSocket subprotocols

 For example, a WebSocket client might offer to speak several WebSocket subprotocols.
 The server can inspect the offered protocols in ``onConnect()`` via the supplied instance of :class:`autobahn.websocket.protocol.ConnectionRequest`.
 When the server accepts the client, it'll chose one of the offered subprotocols.
-The client can then inspect the selectec subprotocol in it's ``onConnect()`` callback in the supplied instance of :class:`autobahn.websocket.protocol.ConnectionResponse`.
+The client can then inspect the selected subprotocol in it's ``onConnect()`` callback in the supplied instance of :class:`autobahn.websocket.protocol.ConnectionResponse`.

 Connection Open
 ~~~~~~~~~~~~~~~